 It is ever so often we think we have a whole plan in our head, or a few scribbles jotted down and there is really no compelling reason to put it on paper in a structured manner.
-This is perhaps a fundamental error in planning that we all make which we don’t realise till we don’t put things down on paper.
+This is perhaps a fundamental error in planning that we all make which we don’t realize till we don’t put things down on paper.

 So what does a good business plan constitute?